top of page

 Logosfarbig-24.png

-The ProTerra Foundation is a Dutch nonprofit organization, founded in 2012, that creates a global network of companies that support more sustainable agricultural practices in the food and feed supply chains.
+The ProTerra Foundation is a Dutch non-profit organization, founded in 2012, that creates a global network of companies that support more sustainable agricultural practices in the food and feed supply chains.
 The ProTerra Foundation holds the Non-GMO ProTerra certification standard and related audit methodology.

 Logosfarbig-25.png